RainerKuemmerle/g2o/README.md

 `script\install-deps-windows.bat`

+Or for full dependencies installation

+`script\install-additional-deps-windows.bat`

-will build and install the required dependencies.
-The location of `vcpkg` and required triplet are determined by the environment variables `VCPKG_ROOT_DIR` and `VCPKG_DEFAULT_TRIPLET`.
+Will build and install the dependencies.
+The location of `vcpkg` and required triplet can be passed as cli arguments respectively, note the usually the vcpkg auto detect the triplet so set it only if your are not using the default build for your OS.

 ## Compilation